Mohammadnim123/learning-journal/growthmindset.md

  **2. I will use _criticism_ as my catalyst, not as a frustration.**

 **3. If I face a problem, I will _challenge_ it until I win and complete my path.**

+_comments_
+_I maked some changing to make my page more butiful